Camilla Long: Reactions

+Writer Monique Roffey referred to being "hatcheted" by Long in 2011.
 In January 2012, Long interviewed the actor Michael Fassbender.
 Her opening question referred to the large size of the actor's penis ("That's kind of you to say", he replied).
 A section of Long's article was read to Fassbender in a subsequent interview for GQ magazine, including Long's statement that she was "quite certain that [Fassbender] would willingly show me his penis, given slightly different circumstances and a bucket of champagne," prompting Fassbender to respond that "I don't think I would touch her with a barge pole!"